class sys::List

 Source

 Swap the items at the two specified indexes.
-Negative indexes may used to access an index from the end of the list.
+Negative indexes may be used to access an index from the end of the list.
 Return this.
 Throw ReadonlyErr if readonly.

 toCode